sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

 ## Install Copilot for Sales in Outlook

+### Overview

+In this task, you will learn how to install Copilot for Sales as an integrated app from the Microsoft 365 admin center.
+By default, the app is installed in Fixed mode, where users receive the app automatically and cannot remove it.
+You will also explore how to manage the app's configuration, add and remove users, and monitor its usage within the Microsoft 365 admin center.

 1. Sign into the **[Microsoft 365 admin center](https://admin.microsoft.com/)**.

 2. In the left pane, select